 He has extensive experience of working with museums and local voluntary organisations.

-Dr Gritt can offer comment on family history; northern history; industrialisation; agricultural history; workhouses, poverty and welfare; and archives.
+Dr Gritt can offer comment on employability, family history; northern history; industrialisation; agricultural history; museums, heritage, workhouses, poverty and welfare; and archives.